jsx-eslint/eslint-plugin-react/docs/rules/forbid-component-props.md

 An array specifying the names of props that are forbidden.
 The default value of this option is `['className', 'style']`.
-Each array element can either be a string with the property name or object specifying the property name, an optional custom message, and a component whitelist:
+Each array element can either be a string with the property name or object specifying the property name, an optional custom message, and a component allowlist:

 ```js
 {